Who Is Responsible for an Uber Accident?

 Who is responsible for an Uber accident depends on how the accident occurred and who caused it.
 Although Uber hires drivers on a contract basis, Uber offers insurance coverage to protect passengers or other parties that are injured if the driver causes an accident.

 When Uber is liable for an accident depends on the circumstances of the accident, if the driver was on the clock, and who was responsible for causing the accident.
-An Uber accident lawyer can help you determine the liable party(s) and get the compensation you deserve.
+An Uber accident lawyer in Fort Lauderdale can help you determine the liable party(s) and get the compensation you deserve.

 In an Uber accident, liability for damages may depend on the following circumstances: